MINOR CAR ACCIDENT CLAIMS: HOW TO HANDLE A FENDER BENDER

 Look for the other car involved in the collision.
 Note the color, make and model, and the license plate number, just in case the other driver flees the scene.

 Call 911: Even if it appears that the accident only caused a tiny dent, call the police.
 This is a critical part of the process.
-Do not allow the other driver to dissuade the calling of police or the involvement of insurance companies.
+Do not allow the other driver to dissuade calling the of police or the involvement of insurance companies.
+You don’t want to find yourself in a minor fender bender no police report.

 Provide the dispatcher with the location of the accident.
 If injuries have possibly occurred, ask for medical help.
 Tell the dispatcher if there are any dangers, like leaking fuel, or if the accident is blocking traffic.